 - 2 Your application is checked for eligibility.
-Please see section 1.8 Eligibility above. - 3 In some cases, the arts area to which you have applied may not be the best fit for your proposal.
+Please see section 1.8 Eligibility above. - 3 In some cases, the arts area team to which you have applied may not be the best fit for your proposal.
 In such a case, we will contact you and ask you if you are happy for us to move your application to a more appropriate arts team.
-You will then have a choice to have your application moved, or for it to remain under the arts area to which you applied. - 4 Adviser(s) and/or staff make an assessment of the application based on the criteria for assessment and scoring process set out below. - 5 Adviser(s) and/or staff recommend an application as shortlisted or not shortlisted. - 6 A peer panel reviews all shortlisted applications and associated materials, then scores and makes decisions.
+You will then have a choice to have your application moved, or for it to remain under the arts area to which you applied - 4 Advisers and staff of the relevant artform or arts-practice team complete a written assessment based on the criteria for artistic quality.
+See section 3.3. - 5 Advisers and staff recommend an application as shortlisted or not shortlisted.
+The final shortlist is agreed by a cross-teams recommendation process. - 6 Peer panel reviews all shortlisted applications and associated materials, determines final scores and makes final decisions. - 7 Decisions are communicated in writing to applicants.

-- 7 Decisions are communicated in writing to applicants. - 8 Decisions are noted by Council.
+8 Decisions are noted by Council.